-For leave caused by a quarantine or isolation order, an employee must provide the name of the government entity that issued the quarantine or isolation order.
+For leave caused by a quarantine or isolation order, an employee must provide the name of the government entity that issued the order.

-For leave due to self-quarantining, the employee must provide the name of the health care provider making the quarantine recommendation.
+For leave due to self-quarantining, the employee must provide the name of the healthcare provider making the recommendation.

-For leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, child, or parent with a serious health condition, the normal FMLA certification rules apply.
+Normal FMLA certification rules apply for leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, child, or parent with a serious health condition.

 For leave under the expanded FMLA, the employee must provide:

 - The name of the child being cared for.

-- A statement representing that no other suitable person is available to care for the child during the period of the requested leave.
+- A statement representing that no other suitable person available to care for the child during the period of the requested leave.

 If an employee fails to give proper notice, the employer should give them notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.